The Barbarian 5e Class For D&D 5th Edition

 The rage

 In the battle, you are going to fight with primal ferocity.
-In the turn, you are going to enter a rage as a bonus action.
+In turn, you are going to enter a rage as a bonus action.
 While raging you are going to gain the best of benefits as long as you aren’t wearing heavy armor.

 • You are going to get an advantage on strength checks and strength saves.

-• You are going to make a melee weapon attack using the strength and you are gain a +2 to the damage roll.
+• You are going to make a melee weapon attack using the strength and you gain a +2 to the damage roll.
 This bonus increase to + 3 at the 9th level, and +4 at 16th

 • There will be resistance to bludgeoning, piercing, and physical damage.